 When giving the reason for leaving job interview question answer, always be careful to avoid negativity.
 Basically, the hiring managers want to know what matters most to you in a job position and how you deal with undesirable situations.

-The best answer for reason for job change in interview would be:
+The best answer for the reason for a job change in the interview would be:

 “At my current company, I have built great relationships and grown my professional skill set.
 Recently, I decided to look for new challenges while still expanding my career horizon.
 The business values and mission of your organization to help businesses streamline their processes is something that I’m excited about.”